DuaaHakeem/airbnb-clone-project/README.md

 - Docker – Provides consistent environments across development, staging, and production.

-- CI/CD Services (Optional) – Tools like Jenkins or GitLab CI/CD can also be used depending on team preference.
+- CI/CD Services – Tools like Jenkins or GitLab CI/CD can also be used depending on team preference.